 Does this course include Montessori albums?

 No. But first, let me tell you why.
 Montessori albums / manuals were designed to be used by classroom teachers with information specific for setting up a classroom environment.
 The entire 3-6 curriculum materials are displayed on all of the shelves all of the time, and the teacher perfects the art of giving specific lessons on these materials.
 Most Montessori albums are simply collections of the student teacher's notes from their certification program.
 I do not believe that this approach is helpful to most homeschoolers who do not need all of the materials in a contained classroom.
-Trust me - the bulk of your child's learning will happen when you least expect it!
-Welcome to homeschooling.
+Guess what YOU need?
+An Album for YOUR needs.
+Let's create it together!

 I've already bought Montessori albums.
 Is this course for me?